-Zoda's Revenge seems to take place in a bizarre alternate universe in which things normally found only in video games exist in the real world.
-Remember that part of the idea of StarTropics, this game's predecessor, was that it was supposed to have a more modern, realistic setting than the standard fantasy and futuristic environs common to other 8-bit games of the day.
-Zoda's Revenge is like StarTropics meets Bill & Ted's Excellent Adventure, and along with the standard "celebrity meet-ups in time" plot, we also get a few not-so-obscure game crossovers as well.
+Zoda's Revenge: StarTropics II seems to take place in a bizarre alternate universe in which things normally found only in video games exist in the real world.
+Remember that part of the idea of StarTropics, this game's predecessor, was that it was supposed to have a more modern, realistic setting than the standard fantasy and futuristic environments common to other 8-bit adventure games.
+Zoda's Revenge is like StarTropics meets Bill & Ted's Excellent Adventure, and along with the standard "celebrity meet-ups in time" plot, we also get a few not-very-subtle game crossovers as well.

-But no matter where Mike goes, he immediately finds himself right back in the same overhead view, Zelda-style action scenes that dominated his first outing in StarTropics, and it is in these scenes that we can see the true ups and downs of the game.
+But no matter where Mike goes, he immediately finds himself right back in the same overhead view, Zelda-style action scenes that dominated his first outing, and it is in these scenes that we can see the true ups and downs of the game.
 If you've played StarTropics the first thing you'll notice is that Mike's play control has improved quite a bit.
-Although he's still a bit "sticky", he's not as stiff as he was before, and he now has the ability to walk and leap diagonally, which both eliminates unnecessary frustration and allows for a few tricky jump sequences.
+Although he's still a bit "sticky", he's not as stiff as he was before, and he now has the ability to walk and leap diagonally, which eliminates unnecessary frustration while allowing for some tricky jump sequences.

-The action stages of Zoda's Revenge use the same room-by-room structure of the original StarTropics and Legend of Zelda.
+The action stages of Zoda's Revenge use the same room-by-room structure of the original StarTropics and The Legend of Zelda.
 Instead of scrolling continuously, you enter a room and you're stuck there until you find a way out.
-Usually a puzzle must be solved, or a group of enemies be fought before you can safely exit.
-These rooms can often be deliciously challenging to conquer, but the variety of puzzles isn't as staggering as the number of enemies; most are of the "hop on block to find switch" ilk.
+Usually a puzzle must be solved, or a group of enemies destroyed before you can safely exit.
+These rooms can often be deceptively difficult to conquer, but the variety of puzzles isn't as staggering as the number of enemies; most are of the "hop on block to find switch" variety.

 However, there are a few more logic puzzles in Zoda's Revenge than I remember there being in StarTropics.
 StarTropics had a couple of thinking moments in its overworld (such as when you had to find the correct tombstone), but all of its dungeon puzzles involved finding and hitting switches.
 Zoda's Revenge has a maze that you navigate by following a specific pattern of shapes, a dungeon in which a flute must be played in a strategic location to open the way forward, and several rooms where you have to knock bouncing balls into a hole (but of course, it's easier said than done).

-The bosses are a mixed lot, but ignoring the first one, they are creative, and do provide a good challenge, being right on par with the bosses of StarTropics.
-One of them seems to have borrowed the ability to turn you into a pig from the zombie enemies in the NES game, Willow.
-My personal favorite is the dragon, who has a tough shooting pattern to avoid, and must be beaten quickly because the room is slowly filling with spikes as you fight him.
-The Pazuzu boss of Transylvania (which seems a possible homage to Castlevania 3) is another one that deals in multiple, tricky patterns, as it spews bats, bullets, and feathers that blow you backwards into a bed of spikes.
-There is even a rather frantic fight against a horseback knight in which you're circling the room on a speedy conveyor belt and it's difficult to both get a hit in on him and avoid his relentlessly raining spears.
+The bosses are a mixed lot, but ignoring the first one, they are creative, and do provide a good workout, being right on par with the bosses of StarTropics.
+My personal favorite is the dragon, who has a tough shooting pattern to avoid, and must be beaten quickly because the room is slowly filling with spikes.
+The Pazuzu boss of Transylvania (which seems a possible homage to Castlevania III) is another one that deals in multiple, tricky patterns, as it spews bats, bullets, and feathers that propel you into a bed of spikes.
+There is even a rather frantic fight against a horseback knight in which you're circling the room on a speedy conveyor belt and it's difficult to both get a hit in on him and avoid his relentless raining spears.

 The final level is sure to delight fans of the original StarTropics as it's set up almost exactly like that game's first level.
 (It even includes a new version of the same music.)
-I won't spoil the surprise of the boss for this area, but I will mention that it's a bit disappointing that this tasty stage would give way to a boss rehash level.
-Boss rehashes usually indicate a bankruptcy of ideas.
-Either that, or the fast-coming end of the NES era forced Nintendo to release the game before they had a chance to come up with anything else.
-At least it provides a challenge because some of the cheap tactics you could use to near-instantly kill some of the bosses before (such as Yum-Yum and the Miner) cannot be used here.
-The final boss of Zoda's Revenge is not as exciting and difficult as the final boss of StarTropics was, mainly because of the number of potions you can acquire before meeting him.
+I won't spoil the surprise of the boss for this area, but I will mention that it's a bit disappointing that this stage concludea with a boss rehash.
+Boss rehashes usually indicate a bankruptcy of ideas, but at least some of the cheap tactics you could use to insta-kill some of the bosses before (such as Yum-Yum and the Miner) cannot be used here.
+The final boss of Zoda's Revenge is not as exciting and difficult as the final boss of StarTropics, mainly because of the number of potions you can accumulate before meeting him.

-I also have to complain that, although I have an obsession with game cameos, the Tetris crossover is laid on much too thick.
-Nintendo doesn't even try to make any pretense about it, the character who fits the Tetrads together admits the reason he can do so is because he's good at Tetris.
+I also feel the Tetris crossover is laid on much too thick.
+The story doesn't even try to make any pretense about it, the character who fits the Tetrads together admits the reason he can do so is because he's good at Tetris.
 And not to mention a key character's more-than-casual resemblance to Tetris creator Alexey Pazhitnov.
-This hoaky connection between Tetris and the Argonians of StarTropics demystifies them (although the ending still struck a chord with me, so it can't be all bad.)
+This hoaky connection between Tetris and the Argonians somewhat demystifies them.

-So what we have in Zoda's Revenge is a StarTropics sequel that is slightly more enjoyable for me to play because of its more fluid controls and fun puzzles, but is not quite up to par in terms of story, atmosphere, and possibly even challenge with its predecessor.
+So what we have in Zoda's Revenge is a StarTropics sequel that has fluid controls and fun puzzles, but is not quite up to par in terms of story, atmosphere, and possibly even difficulty with its predecessor.
 Although it isn't the quintessential NES game that could've made the system go out with a bang, it's a very well-done action platformer, and it's a shame the StarTropics series hasn't seen an installment since.